seacephos/splunk-devops-plugin/readme.md

 To Install Develop Version
 ----
  - clone the repo
- - `$ mvn package`
+ - `mvn package`
- -  That will generate `splunk-devops/target/splunk-devops.hpi` which you can install into Jenkins by the web interface or just put it in the `JENKINS_HOME/plugins` folder.
+ -  mvn will generate `splunk-devops/target/splunk-devops.hpi` which you can install into Jenkins by the web interface or just put it in the `JENKINS_HOME/plugins` folder
- - `$ mvn clean verify -Dhost=localhost -Dusername=admin -Dpassword=changeme`
-   to run tests against local splunk instance

 To Setup